standardshub/the_way_we_work/community_specification_process_template.md

 	<figcaption>Review & Approval</figcaption>
 </figure>

 In the Standards Development Organizations (SDOs) the approval or rejection of a contribution follows a democratic process; **the majority**.
-This differs from an Open Source organization that normally follows a meritocratic process where the Maintainer decides what to accept of reject.
+This differs from an Open Source organization that normally follows a meritocratic process where the Maintainer decides what to accept or reject.
 If a person doesn’t like the decision that her contribution is rejected, then she can “fork” the project.

 The goal for an SDO is to reach interoperability, therefore “forking” is not the solution to a technical dispute.
 If a contribution receives an  objection, and this objection is not withdrawn (sustained), then the resolution wether the contribution is accepted or not SHOULD be resolved via a Working Group vote.